DamienVesper/AdventOfCode/README.md

 ruby P1.rb # Ruby
 ```

-**NOTE:** Double carriage returns on Windows can appear as either `\n\n` or `\n\r` (depending on whether you used the tool to generate your input or if the input was copied manually).
-Please adjust the solution accordingly if you are running into a related error.
+**NOTE:** Carriage returns on Windows are by default in CRLF.
+You must convert your input files to LF before running solutions.